mjasinski007/terraform-aws-csr8k-mod/README.md

 - This module creates only one CSR instance.

-## Deploy CSR 1000v to existing VPC
+## Deploy CSR1000v Instance In Existing VPC

 - Please refer to `/Examples/Deploy_CSR_In_Existing_VPC` example.